 Rate of Change

-The Rate of Change (RoC) is an indicator that measures the relative magnitude at which a price changes over a given period of time.
+The Rate of Change (RoC) is an indicator that measures the relative magnitude at which a price changes over a given period.
 It can be calculated by computing the ratio between the price of a given period divided by the price of the previous period.

 Rate of Change = Price(t) / Price(t-1)

-As expected, values greater than 1 are the result of an increase in price, whereas values lower than 1 indicate a decrease in price.
-Additionally, a RoC of exactly 1 means that the price did not change during the covered period.
+As expected, values greater than 1 are the result of a price increase, whereas values lower than 1 indicate a price decrease.
+Additionally, an RoC of exactly 1 means that the price did not change during the covered period.

 The indicator and its use are rather straightforward: a value greater (lower) than 1 indicates positive (negative) momentum.
 Although simple in nature, this indicator is one of the most widely used due to its simplicity.